 Each case is unique and requires the attention of a lawyer experienced in family law issues.
 To arrange a consultation, send us an e-mail or call 1 905-571-1774.
 From our offices in Oshawa we represent clients throughout the Durham Region, located in the east end of the Greater Toronto Area.

-At Hills Nolan, we help clients resolve money and property-related issues through negotiation, mediation or collaboration.
+At Nolan Persaud, we help clients resolve money and property-related issues through negotiation, mediation or collaboration.
 Our goal is to help clients develop fair and just agreements outside of court.
 This settlement-oriented approach is designed to reduce the emotional and financial costs associated with separation and divorce.
 It also gives the two parties more input into the decisions and control over the outcome.

 The purpose of spousal support is to reduce the negative financial consequences that may result from the breakdown of the relationship.
 The goal of the law is to distribute the net disposable income fairly between the parties.
 The entitlement to spousal support and the amount of support depend upon the length of the relationship, the age of the parties, the disparities of their incomes at the time of the separation and other factors.
 Spousal support can be permanent or temporary, giving the lower-income party time to become financially self-supporting.

 We will give you a realistic assessment of what you are likely to pay or receive in spousal support.
 Typically, when determining the amount and duration of spousal support, we follow the Spousal Support Advisory Guidelines.
 While these guidelines are not binding, your lawyers must show a compelling reason for the court to vary from them.
 At Nolan Persaud, we do not make unrealistic promises regarding the results you are likely to obtain.